dsayswhat/cookbook/memory-bank/activeContext.md

    - Add print-specific styles for PDF generation
    - Refine typography and spacing for better readability
    - Optimize UI for mobile devices
+7. Deploy to GitHub Pages
+   - Configure Eleventy for GitHub Pages path prefix
+   - Create GitHub Actions workflow for automated deployment
+   - Update build scripts to support deployment
+   - Test deployment to ensure all links and assets function correctly

 ## Blockers
 - None at this time